Tirore96/Chess/README.md

 # Chess
 The purpose of this project, is to build a chess engine and see how well it does.
+The GUI comes from Python's Chess module, but the backend, namely move-evaluation and move-generation is what I have tried to tackle.
 The project is comprised of:

 # training.py
 Here you find the tensorflow model and you can tweak parameters such as learningrate and other constants.